thoughtram/blog/_posts/2016-06-16-cold-vs-hot-observables.md

 ---

-One of the most exciting topics around Angular is it's relationship to Observables.
+One of the most exciting topics around Angular is its relationship to Observables.
 It's such an essential part of the framework that we cover a fair amount of Observable knowledge in our [Angular Master Class](http://thoughtram.io/angular2-master-class.html).
-That said, the topic is so big that one could easily run a 3-days workshop on Observables itself.
+That said, the topic is so big that one could easily run a 3-day workshop on Observables itself.

 There's one particular area of Observables that we don't explicitly touch on in our workshop but that keeps coming up in questions every single time that we teach them.